egmzy/dev-setup/readme.md

 - React Project
 - NestJS Project

-Select your desired project type, and `dev-setup` will automatically create the project structure in your current directory.
+Select your desired project type, and `eg-dev-setup` will automatically create the project structure in your current directory.

 ## Project Structure

 The CLI tool is structured as follows:

 ```
-dev-setup/
+eg-dev-setup/
 │
 ├── bin/                  # Entry point scripts
-│   └── dev-setup.js      # Main executable
+│   └── eg-dev-setup.js      # Main executable
 │
 ├── lib/                  # Core functionality
 │   ├── cli.js            # Setup CLI commands and options